DavidHenry-Dev/dapperDudes-Barber/README.md

   <h3 align="center">DapperDudes Barber</h3>

   <p align="center">
-    Orignally a html/css website rebuilt in React.
+    A website showing services and contact info for a local Barbershop.
+Orignally made with html/css/JS, now updated and rebuilt in React.
     <br />
     <br />
     <a href="https://stewartsitetestdomain.netlify.app/">View Demo</a>